 Margretta Reed Seashore MD

-Professor of Genetics, of Laboratory Medicine and of Nursing; Director, Biochemical Disease Detection Laboratory
+Professor of Genetics, of Laboratory Medicine, of Nursing and of Pediatrics; Director, Biochemical Disease Detection Laboratory

 Clinical Genetics; Inborn errors of metabolism, diagnosis and treatment

 - Clinical trial to study the effectiveness of a tetrahydrobiopterin, (BH4) a new investigational drug to lower the levels of phenylalanine (Phe) in the blood of persons diagnosed with phenylketonuria (PKU).